All of our client work is wrapped in research as part of our program of improving the evidence base for disability employment.

 Ongoing research and reading always produces lightbulb moments.
 Oliver Sacks lit up my lightbulbs brightly and I'm now pursuing a new model of impairment that will change our understandng of disability and employment.

-Early days yet, but expect to see an early version appear in paper mid 2019.
+Early days yet, but expect to see an early version appear in paper late 2019.
 This is exciting work and I'm grateful to have a superb mentor and research collegaues worldwide to bounce ideas off.

 This is one of Dr Peter's pet projects!